ShisheerKaushik24/Quantum_projects/QR-code-generator/README.md

 ## Abstract
 Nowadays we all use **QR code** for multiple purposes like making payments, sharing WiFi, etc. Have you ever wished to generate such QR code on your own ?, this project is for generating a QR code using `Qiskit` Sdk and `Python` programming language.

+More detailed exaplination can be found [here:](https://shisheerkaushik.netlify.app/)

 ## Project Contribution

-For our purposes here, the important part is that unlike regular (or classical) computers, quantum computers use the effects of interference, a behavior only found in quantum physics, to get to a right answer in less steps.
-These computers are manipulating really delicate states which have lots of errors and may not get the right answer all the time, so we run an algorithm over and over to amplify the right answer.
-For example, a typical result from a quantum computer looks something like this.
-This work is submitted to the [QC-Hack 2021](https://www.quantumcoalition.io/qc-hack-2021) organized by [QuantumCoalition](https://www.quantumcoalition.io/).
-During the hackathon, we had the opportunity to learn and implement ideas in the field of QML.
-It was a pleasure to be part of this hackathon, and as a team, we would like to thank all the speakers for their valuable presentations and the Xanadu team for organizing an amazing event.
-Thanks to [IBM Quantum](https://www.ibm.com/quantum) & [Google Quantum AI](https://quantumai.google/), we received credits to execute our code on real quantum hardware.
+This project work was submitted to the [QC-Hack 2021](https://www.quantumcoalition.io/qc-hack-2021) organized by [QuantumCoalition](https://www.quantumcoalition.io/).
+During the hackathon, I had the opportunity to learn and implement ideas in the field of Quantum Algorithms.
+It was a pleasure to be part of this hackathon.
+Thanks to [IBM Quantum](https://www.ibm.com/quantum) & [Google Quantum AI](https://quantumai.google/), I received credits to execute our code on real quantum hardware.

 ## General Implementation
 Sure, here's a step-by-step explanation of the code along with the packages used and their purpose:

 1. The first package is `qrcode`, which is a Python library that generates QR codes.
 It allows you to create QR codes for a wide range of use cases, such as encoding URLs, text messages, phone numbers, and more.